cloudant-labs/location-tracker-couchapp/tutorial/tutorial.md

 Since you've deployed to the cloud, you can test the app in your phone right away!
 Load the URL, give permission to access your location, and click the ‘Capture Location' button.
 Figure 3 shows what it looks like on an iPhone.

-image::graphics/locationcapture_sm.gif[title="The app on an iPhone"]
+!(graphics/locationcapture_sm.gif "The app on an iPhone")

 Congratulations!
 You've got some valuable location data from your user.
 Walk around a bit and watch the coordinates change.
 In fact, take a break and walk around your office or neighborhood.
 You've been meaning to get some exercise anyway, right?
 Just make sure to stop looking at your phone so you don't get run over by a car.